mathigon/textbooks/polygons-and-polyhedra/content.md

         option(value="sum") Sum of angles:
       .angle-value ${selected(a,b,c,d)}°

-  p It seems that the sum of the internal angles is always #[+input(360)]°.
+It seems that the sum of the internal angles is always <360>°.

-section#polygonsangle
+---{#polygonsangle}

-  p This is no only a full circle rotation, it is also twice the sum of triangles.
+This is no only a full circle rotation, it is also twice the sum of triangles.
 And this is because we can split every quadrilateral into two triangles.

   .row.padded
     .grow(style="width:120px"): include svg/square.svg